Seeing Assistant Go - user manual

 Window accessible via the "Advanced settings" button in the "Settings" window or by clicking the "Settings" button.

-It is divided into four tabs:
+It is divided into five tabs:

 Tracking & navigation